Advisers network

 Marsha Vande Berg

-Marsha Vande Berg is co-chair of the Stanford Distinguished Careers International Advisory Council, a director of the RAND Center for Asia Pacific Policy, and independent director at Quantum Advisors.
+Marsha Vande Berg is co-chair of the Stanford Distinguished Careers International Advisory Council, a director of the RAND Center for Asia Pacific policy, and independent director at Quantum Advisors.
 A former chief executive of Pacific Pension Institute, she is a director of Japan Society Northern California and Asia Foundation President’s Leadership Council, and adviser to the India Center Initiative, UC San Diego Global School of Public Policy & Strategy.

 Hani Kablawi